 Contentious ranking (patent and trade mark): Here we mainly consider dispute resolution work, especially litigation and enforcement, in all sectors.
 It does not matter whether the matter is in a court or tribunal or reached trial.
 Where relevant we also consider domain names, Hatch-Waxman litigation and multinational litigation coordination.
 Please note that we do not generally consider contentious IP office proceedings under this ranking, and for the US we have a separate national table for ITC enforcement.

 Copyright ranking: We consider non-contentious and contentious copyright and related rights work across all copyright-based sectors including digital/software.

 Transactional and advisory ranking: We consider non-contentious IP work including licensing, due diligence, protection strategy and IP tax relief.

 Factors we evaluate

 In general, we are particularly interested in a firm's strengths in the practice area concerned and client outcomes delivered.
 The key information we evaluate include:

-(a) the expertise in the firm, sectors covered and depth of resources; (b) the size of workload and its level of sophistication; (c) changes within the firm, especially staff hires or departures and client wins or losses; and (d) competitor and client feedback received.
+(a) the expertise in the firm, track record, sectors covered and depth of resources; (b) the size of workload and its level of sophistication; (c) changes within the firm, especially staff hires or departures and client wins or losses; and (d) competitor and client feedback received.